Daredevil CEOs may put their companies at risk

 "If you take this away from them it could push them into pursuing improper outlets for those urges," Cain said, suggesting that illicit sex, drugs or alcohol abuse could be possible substitutes.

-Cain said risk-takers tend to exhibit what psychologists call behavioural consistency.
+Cain said risk-takers tend to exhibit what psychologists call behavioral consistency.
 They act the same at work as they do on weekends.

 Cain and a colleague published a research paper last November showing that CEOs who were private pilots tended to take on about 15 percent more leverage than non-aviators and were 40 percent more likely to make a corporate acquisition.